-Planning is one of the most important parts of construction management.
+Planning is one of the most crucial aspects of construction management, and it’s essential for construction project planners.
 It involves making careful choices on ways to complete tasks so that projects can be finished on time and within budget.
 The role of a construction planner is to develop a plan to complete a construction project based on budget, work schedule, and available resources.
-Construction planners also make organizational decisions such as which subcontractors to use for the given project.
+Construction planners also make organizational decisions, such as which subcontractors to use for the given project.

 Broadly speaking, construction planners are given a result and need to do what is necessary to make the result come to life.
 Synthesizing the steps necessary to complete a construction project is a challenging task.
 The steps include choosing among technology and methods, defining work tasks and relationships, and estimating activity durations and resource requirements.

 When examining construction planning, it is important to understand that decisions on how to organize the project are either budget or schedule oriented.
 For example, some projects need to be completed within a tight time frame and therefore are not concerned about budget.
 In contrast, other projects are highly cost conscious, so scheduling decisions are secondary.
 Finally, there are more complex projects which place high concern on both schedule and cost.

 Listed below are the main roles of a construction project planner, followed by their descriptions.